wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 Configuring the Wazuh indexer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  .. note:: If you are installing all the Wazuh central components on the same host, and used the default Wazuh indexer node name ``node-1`` to create the certificates, there is no need to edit the configuration file.
+  .. note:: Skip this step if you are installing all the Wazuh central components on the same host and using the default ``node-1`` name for the node.

   .. include:: /_templates/installations/indexer/common/configure_indexer_nodes.rst